 Historically the timber from these forests was used for ship construction and building; a concerned Queen Elizabeth I instructed that oak plantations be established on the estate by acorn sowing.
 Today the forest is managed under a multi-purpose policy, integrating the conservation of wildlife, timber production and public access.
 Wherever possible, major construction projects on the estate utilise our own home grown timber.

-The forests are certified by the Forestry Stewardship Council (FSC).
+The forests are certified by the Forest Stewardship Council®.

 Through selective felling and thinning, approximately 12,000 tonnes of timber will be produced every year from 2012-2016.
 This timber will be allocated to a number of uses, ranging from construction through to biofuel provision.

 The use of our forest as an important recreational destination sees over 600,000 visits a year, mainly to The Look Out visitor centre near Bracknell.

 For the best mountain biking trails, head over to Swinley Forest in Bracknell.
 The 24.2 kilometre network of trails have been designed to provide something for everyone, with a range of routes catering for cyclists of all abilities, from families cycling for fun to highly skilled riders.
 Please note that there are no mountain biking trails in Windsor Great Park.

 Mountain biking routes in Swinley Forest (PDF, 0.99 MB)

 This forest is also home to a 'Go Ape' high wire course.